sloancinkle/shuffleboard/README.md

 ## How to Play

 ### Controls & Mechanics
-1. **Grab:** On your turn, hover your mouse over one of your colored pucks in the gutter, then click and hold to grab it.
+1. **Grab:** On your turn, hover your mouse over one of your colored pucks, then click and hold to grab it.
-2. **Throw:** Drag the mouse forward quickly and release the click while inside the throwing area area to launch the puck.
+2. **Throw:** Drag the mouse quickly and release the click inside the throwing area area to launch the puck.

 * You can release a puck in the gutter or throwing area with no momentum to drop it.
 * You can use a puck in hand to push and rearrange other pucks in the gutter and throwing area.